Processing data sequentially and in parallel

 Catalog administrators and internal service suppliers can design workflows that process multiple arrays of data within a workflow activity.
 Multiple data can be processed sequentially or in parallel by configuring a multi instance loop for an activity.

 How Multi Instance Loop function works

 A multi instance loop defines repetition for a process activity.
 It allows execution of the activity for each item in an array of data.
 Multi instance loop is available with the Call Activity, Sub-Process, Receive Task; String Utils, Service Broker, and connector activities.
-However, we recommend against using a sub-process in a multi instance loop.

 Any activity that has Multi Instance Loop configuration, uses a process variable configured as the Input Data Item, and processes the input to perform the operation.
 The Multi Instance Loop configuration options are available in the Properties pane of the selected activity:

 Before you begin

 - Create a required workflow; for information about how to design a workflow, see Designing a simple workflow

 - Add a local variable of the object data type to your workflow, see Adding local variables to a workflow